-Nature is infinite and we are just one of her creations, though we may want to believe as if we are the only one of her creations.
+The creative powers of Nature are infinite and we are just one of her creations, though we may want to believe as if we are the only one of her creations.
 It is in this feeling or arrogance lies the absurdity of the question… the creation asking how to save the creator.
 It is due to this mindset of adults of human specie that we are not able to enjoy the infinite generosity of mother nature with humility, rather we are fighting for our survival.
 Children don’t suffer from this megalomania.
 They are always looking at trees and stars and butterflies and rivers and mountains and everything out there with eyes of someone who feels “small” and not, like adults, who look at all these with the eye of someone who feels “big”.
 It’s the inherent arrogance of adults that prevents them reaching the heart of mother nature and discover her mysteries.
 Children are born with an amazing level of faith in figuring out.

 “I am always looking, like a child, for wonders I know I am going to find.
 Maybe not every time, but every once in a while.”